The Role of Trustees

 I’ve been on the Board since 2014, with lead responsibility for marketing issues and was Chair for 2018-19, so I have a good understanding of our history, our vision and the issues that need addressing to help us fulfil our vision.
 I live locally and am Kent born and bred.
 I started my own marketing consultancy, The Purple Edge, in 2007 having spent the previous 22 years working in many different marketing roles in BT.
 I now work with companies in the South East advising on strategic marketing.

-I joined KMSTC as a Trustee in 2017.
-I’m an experienced Senior Executive/Partner with a high degree of business and commercial skills gained in multi-national consultancy including, EY PA Consultancy Group and British Telecom.
+I joined KMSTC as a Trustee in 2016.
+I’m an experienced Senior Executive/Partner with a high degree of business and commercial skills gained in multi-national consultancy including, EY and PA Consultancy Group.
+I began my working life in IT with British Telecom.
 A key area of my experience is delivering high-risk complex projects and turnarounds whilst working with investors and executives.
 I am to bring my innovative approach to problem-solving, negotiating, leadership and management to meet the challenges of the Centre.
+I also serve as a Director/Govenor of the London South East Academy Trust.

 I am delighted to return for a second period as a Trustee.
 I first served during the major fundraising drive and the build of the new Centre.
 The challenges are different now but I have learned that there are always challenges!
 I was diagnosed with MS back in 2002 and the therapies and the support that the Centre offers make a big difference to my quality of life.
 My background is in conference and banqueting and I hope to be able to make good use of those skills to develop new services at the Centre.